Key Takeaways

 Modification Scenario

 At the start of Year 3, the lessee extends the lease by 2 years.
-The revised lease liability (at a revised discount rate of 5%) is £400,000, compared to the carrying amount of £370,910.
+The revised lease liability (at a revised discount rate) is £350,000, compared to the carrying amount of £318,389.

-For detailed modification accounting, see our Modifications & Terminations guide.
+For detailed guidance, see our Modifications & Terminations guide and Remeasurement guide.

 Journal Entry Summary